-Turmeric for arthritis and joints
+Turmeric for arthritis and joint inflammation

 Arthritis is an inflammatory condition that affects the joints, causing pain and stiffness.
 The most common type, osteoarthritis, is caused by the protective cartilage on the joints wearing down.
 Another type, rheumatoid arthritis, is an autoimmune condition – with this condition, symptoms are caused by the immune system attacking the cells that line the joints.